Navaneeth-Sharma/Akshara-Jaana/README.md

 	 1 ---> Click on the Windows start button, search for Edit the system environment variables, click on Environment Variables..., 2 ---> under System variables, look for and double-click on PATH, click on New, 3 ---> then add C:\Users\Program Files\poppler-0.68.0_x86\bin, click OK.
+---> if no, manually add the folder poppler-0.68.0_x86 to the Program Files in the C drive which must be present at the download section (after extraction) and follow the same procedure

 3. Installing python and pip in the system (If pip is not installed)
 ---> go to this page and download python (any version >= 3.6.9)